lectra-tech/ld-react-feature-flags/README.md

 ## Install

-This project depends on React v16.3.0+
+This project requires **React 16.8.3 or later**.

+To use ld-react-feature-flags with your React app, install it as a dependency:

 ```bash
 npm install @lectra/ld-react-feature-flags